-Many States use revenue bonds to support their student loan program (Alaska, New Jersey, Hawaii, Minnesota, and Texas).
-Minnesota just completed a \$375 million bond sale to support their student loan program called SELF.
-It provided \$85 million of student loans for 14,000 students this past year.
+Several states (Alaska, New Jersey, Hawaii, Minnesota and Texas) use revenue bonds to support their student loan programs.
+Minnesota just completed a \$375 million bond sale to support its student loan program, called SELF.
+That sale provided \$85 million in student loans for 14,000 students in the past year.
 SELF has no minimum or maximum income thresholds and no application fees for the loan program, but students pay interest on the loan while in school.

-Texas, as another example, uses revenue bonds to fund their two loan programs, the College Access Loan (CAL) and the Health Education Loan Program (HELP).
+Another example is Texas, which uses revenue bonds to fund its two loan programs, the College Access Loan (CAL) and the Health Education Loan Program (HELP).

-Lottery funds previously used for Safeco Field bond retirement could be dedicated to provide a stable revenue source to the HELP program.
+In Washington, Lottery funds previously used for Safeco Field bond retirement could be dedicated to provide debt service for revenue bonds issued to support the HELP program.
 The funds used to provide this backing would only be needed during initial start-up as debt service would be paid by investment earnings and loans repaid by the student borrowers.